alberto-cerato/gh-branch-protection/README.md

 - ✅ List protected branches in a repository
 - 🔍 Get detailed protection rules for a specific branch
 - ⚙️ Apply branch protection rules via a JSON file
+- 🗑️ Delete branch protection rules from a branch
 - 📦 Works seamlessly with GitHub CLI (`gh`)
 - 💻 Simple installation and usage